Survey in Characterizing Semantic Change: Lexical Semantic Change

 \subsection{Related Works on Identification of Lexical Semantic Changes}

-Surveys for semantic change identification are regularly published, with a main focus on methodologies for change detection.
-In a survey about ``semantic change computation'' \cite{Tang2018ASO}, Tang proposes to split \ac{lsc} analysis into 4 steps: obtaining and preparing a diachronic corpus, identifying word senses, modeling semantic change, followed by presentation and validation of hypotheses.
-This framework sets the structure of the survey, describing the studies related to each of these steps.
-The characterization of changes is mainly discussed in the ``modeling semantic change'' section, where the author explains the difference between Cambridge Change \cite{ardley1968god}, and McTaggart Change \cite{Broad_1938} and cites the approaches following these definitions.
-However, the approaches that can classify semantic changes as sense broadening, sense narrowing, pejoration, amelioration, metaphorical change and metonymic change are not included.
+Existing surveys on semantic change regularly cover detection but seldom focus on characterization, which is the topic of this paper.
+In the context of identification, \citet{Tang2018ASO} proposes splitting \ac{lsc} analysis into four steps: obtaining and preparing a diachronic corpus, identifying word senses, modeling semantic change, and presenting and validating hypotheses.
+This empirical, rather than historical, paradigm enables the study of semantic change through scientific and statistical methods, allowing findings to be reproduced and tested—a key element for computational research.

+Tang's framework structures the survey by describing studies related to each step.
+Change identification is mainly discussed in the ``modeling semantic change'' section, which explains the difference between historiographical and empirical analysis.
+However, it does not cover approaches that classify changes into categories like broadening, narrowing, pejoration, amelioration, or figurative shifts.

-The survey about computational approaches to \ac{lsc} \cite{Tahmasebi2018SurveyOC} focuses on word-level differentiation, sense differentiation, and lexical replacement.
-While it includes approaches with several types of change categories (e.g., metaphor, metonymy), the main focus of change categories are broadening, narrowing and correlated types (split, join, birth).
-However, one recommendation of the authors is to have deepen studies on methods to automatically detecting other types of change and to use it to build the history of the words.
-Auxiliary to the methodologies discussed, the authors provide an in-depth analysis of linguistic literature that grounds each domain, followed by evaluation strategies and applications.
-The difficulty to compare approaches is highlighted in the survey and, according to the authors, is the result of an absence of standard metrics/practices and reference datasets.
+A second survey on computational approaches to \ac{lsc} \citep{Tahmasebi2018SurveyOC} focuses on word-level differentiation, sense differentiation, and lexical replacement.
+While it includes some types of change categories (e.g., metaphor, metonymy), the main change categories discussed are broadening, narrowing, and correlated types (split, join, birth).

+However, one recommendation from the authors is to conduct deeper studies on methods for automatically detecting other types of change and using them to build word histories.
+The authors provide an in-depth analysis of the linguistic literature grounding each domain, followed by evaluation strategies and applications.
+The difficulty of comparing approaches is highlighted and attributed to the absence of standard metrics and reference datasets, but also to the inherent challenges of the task itself.